connected-little-boxes/HullOS-Z/docs/connnectedlittlebox.md

+# Connected Little Boxes
+A Connected Little Box is an Internet of Things (IoT) device.
+A particular box can both send message and receive them.
+A box can also react to message from itself.
+For example, a box that contains both a PIR sensor and a light could turn red whenever it detects a person in front of it.
+A box understands commands that specify what sensors it is using and how they are connected.
+You can also tell a box what messages to send, when to send them and who to send them to.
+Instructions to a box are expressed as JSON strings which specify the target process and the action that the process should perform.
+An instruction can contain reference to a sensor which can trigger the command and provide data for the command to work on.

+The Connected Little Box software manages all the components in a box.
+All boxes run the same software, which is configured for that box.
+The settings for a box are stored as a collection of name-value pairs.
+These can be entered directly by connecting a serial terminal directly to the USB port on the box.
+A box can also be configured over WiFi via a web interface hosted by the box on an internal access point.

+Connected Little Boxes use MQTT to communicate with each other and other devices.
+The MQTT connection supports usernames and passwords and can be configured to operate over secure sockets (SSL).
+It is possible to update settings remotely over an MQTT connection.
 # Processes
 A box contains several cooperating processes each of which is responsible for a particular behaviour.
 Each process runs in turn.
 The active processes can be selected when building the software image for a box.
 ## Process Status